Sunday, December 6, 2009

 The Wreath

 The satin ribbon, months earlier faded from the summer sun beating down upon it, blew haphazardly in the November wind.
 A dull gold bead, once a glittery spot in a nest of greenery, plopped down onto the floor, rolled into the crevice between the boards and disappeared under the porch.
-And the ragged pine needles, though artificial, looked weathered and worn from hanging there since last Christmas.
+And the ragged pine needles, though artificial, looked weathered and worn from hanging there since the Christmas before.

-Although I’d turned my head and glanced at this wreath every time I left the driveway, something inside me could not bear to take it down.
+Although I’d turned my head and glanced at the wreath every time I left the driveway, something inside me could not bear to take it down.
 Not yet.

 The wreath was just one of a few Christmas decorations that never made it back into the box that January.